“Small Cowper Madonna” by Raphael

 The Madonna in Art

 The seated Madonna and Child is an image that became popular during the 15th century in Florence and was imitated elsewhere.
 These representations are usually of a small size suitable for a small altar or domestic use.
 They typically show Mary holding the infant Jesus informally and maternally.
-These paintings sometimes include symbolic reference to the Passion of Christ.
+These paintings sometimes include a symbolic reference to the Passion of Christ.

 Small Cowper Madonna